-Mandatory (M) / Optional (O) / (-) Not referenced Message Element Meaning DO-260 DO-260A 1.1 ADS-B capability "1090ES IN" Only the 1090 ADS-B In message (which indicates if the aircraft has the ability to receive 1090 ES ADS-B messages installed): - - 1.2 Airspeed True airspeed or indicated airspeed.
-The airspeed source should be approved to output airspeed data 0 0 1.3 Barometric Pressure Altitude This indicates the aircraft's barometric pressure altitude referenced to standard sea level pressure of 29.92 inches or 1013.2 hectopascals: M M 1.4 Call Sign Flight ID This is the radiotelephony call sign assigned to an aircraft for voice communication purposes sometimes called "flight identification" or "flight ID".
-For general aviation aircraft it is normally the national registration number; for airline aircraft, it is usually the company identification and flight number; and for the military it is usually numbers and code words with special significance for the operation conducted.
-M M 1.5 Emergency Status This alerts ATC that the aircraft is experiencing emergency conditions and indicates the type of emergency so the aircraft can take appropriate action.
-Applicable emergency codes are found in ICAO 12/07/15 AC 20-165B Appendix A Annex 10 Volume 4, Surveillance Radar and Collision Avoidance Systems: 0 M 1.6 Emitter Category This provides an indication of the aircraft's size and performance capabilities and are defined in TSO-C166b.
-It is designed to provide information on the wake turbulence that an aircraft produces: M M
+1.3 Barometric Pressure Altitude This indicates the aircraft's barometric pressure altitude referenced to standard sea level pressure of 29.92 inches or 1013.2 hectopascals.
+M M 1.4 Call Sign Flight ID This is the radiotelephony call sign assigned to an aircraft for voice communication purposes sometimes called "flight identification" or "flight ID".
+For general aviation aircraft it is normally the national registration number; for airline aircraft, it is usually the company identification and flight number; and for the military it is usually numbers and code words with special significance for the operation conducted. М М 1.5 Emergency Status This alerts ATC that the aircraft is experiencing emergency conditions and indicates the type of emergency so the aircraft can take appropriate action.
+Applicable emergency codes are found in ICAO 12/07/15 AC 20-165B Appendix A Annex 10 Volume 4, Surveillance Radar and Collision Avoidance Systems.
+0 M

-1.7 Geometric Altitude "GNSS Height Above the Ellipsoid" This is a measure of altitude provided by a satellite-based position service and is not affected by atmospheric pressure.
-It is only available with a GNSS position source: M M 1.8 Geometric Vertical Accuracy (GVA) This indicates the 95 percent accuracy of the reported vertical position (geometric altitude) within an associated allowance: - - 1.9 GNSS Antenna Offset (DO-260B) The GNSS antenna offset indicates the longitudinal distance between the most forward part of the aircraft and the GNSS antenna and the lateral distance between the longitudinal center line of the aircraft and the GNSS antenna: - - 2.0 Position Offset Applied (POA) (DO-260A) Indicates antenna offset is applied, but no quantitative value) - М 2.1 Ground Speed 'Movement" This provides ATC with the aircraft's speed over the ground: M M for surface only 2.2 Ground Track Angle "Heading/ Ground Track" This is the direction of the horizontal velocity vector over the ground and must be transmitted while on the ground in order to complete velocity information: M for surface M for surface only 2.3 Heading This indicates the direction in which the nose of the aircraft is pointing and must be transmitted while on the ground to complete velocity information: M M 2.4 Horizontal Velocity "East/West Velocity" and "North/South Velocity" This provides the rate at which an aircraft changes its horizontal position with a clearly stated direction and is expressed with north/south velocity and east/west velocity while airborne and a combination of ground speed, heading, ground track while on the ground: M M 2.5 ICAO 24-bit Address This is a unique address assigned to an aircraft during the registration process and are defined blocks of addresses for countries or states worldwide.
-Additional information regarding the address can be found in ICAO Annex 10, Part 1, Volume III, appendix to Chapter 9, a World-Wide Scheme for the Allocation, M M
+1.6 Emitter Category This provides an indication of the aircraft's size and performance capabilities and are defined in TSO- C166b.
+It is designed to provide information on the wake turbulence that an aircraft produces. М M 1.7 Geometric Altitude "GNSS Height Above the Ellipsoid" This is a measure of altitude provided by a satellite-based position service and is not affected by atmospheric pressure.
+It is only available with a GNSS position source. М М 1.8 Geometric Vertical Accuracy (GVA) This indicates the 95 percent accuracy of the reported vertical position (geometric altitude) within an associated allowance.
+1.9 GNSS Antenna Offset (DO-260B) The GNSS antenna offset indicates the longitudinal distance between the most forward part of the aircraft and the GNSS antenna and the lateral distance between the longitudinal center line of the aircraft and the GNSS antenna.

+2.0 Position Offset Applied (POA) (DO-260A) Indicates antenna offset is applied, but no quantitative value.
+M 2.1 Ground Speed 'Movement'' This provides ATC with the aircraft's speed over the ground. М M for surface only 2.2 Ground Track Angle "Heading/ Ground Track" This is the direction of the horizontal velocity vector over the ground and must be transmitted while on the ground in order to complete velocity information.
+M for surface M for surface only 2.3 Heading This indicates the direction in which the nose of the aircraft is pointing and must be transmitted while on the ground to complete velocity information.
+M М

+2.4 Horizontal Velocity "East/West Velocity" and "North/South Velocity" This provides the rate at which an aircraft changes its horizontal position with a clearly stated direction and is expressed with north/south velocity and east/west velocity while airborne and a combination of ground speed, heading, ground track while on the ground. М М 2.5 ICAO 24-bit Address This is a unique address assigned to an aircraft during the registration process and are defined blocks of addresses for countries or states worldwide.
+Additional information regarding the address can be found in ICAO Annex 10, Part 1, Volume III, appendix to Chapter 9, a World-Wide Scheme for the Allocation, Assignment and Application of Aircraft Addresses. Μ М 2.6 IFR Capability "IFR Capability Flag" This parameter existed in TSO-C166a compliant equipment but was removed from TSO-C166b equipment. М М